 University of Florida

-Gator fans world-wide will extend their arms and clamp them together like a gator’s mouth at sporting events, but also upon meeting other fans in airports, in business meetings, at shopping mall fast food courts, and pretty much anywhere else they see one of these people.
+Gator fans world-wide will extend their arms and clamp them together like a gator’s mouth at sporting events, but also upon meeting other fans in airports, in business meetings, and at shopping mall fast-food courts.

 University of Alabama